 08. Plagium (free) | Score: 100

 It is a great plagiarism checker and the way it handled my text was beautiful.
 It comes with two options “the web” and “news” with two buttons “Quick Search” and “Deep Scan”.
-Deep scan requires a free account sign up, but you can quickly search with the quick search button.
+The deep scan requires a free account sign up, but you can quickly search with the quick search button.
 In results, it showed the source of the text with the percentage of similar text.
 The other best thing about Plagium is it sorts all the source from most similar to less similar so you can get the most accurate result on the top.
 The checker got 100 scores because it sure is one of the best plagiarism checkers.

 The final results are combined results for the previous test and this test.
 The score might be different because of the comparison with the old test.